 Engine 6 was assigned an 1865 S.W.
 Landell second size steamer (900 gpm) and a hand-drawn hose carriage.
 The steamer was purchased from Good Intent for $2750.00.
 Eight hundred feet of gum rubber hose with Jones Snap couplings was carried on the hose carriage.
 During 1872 the hose carriage was replaced with a Gardner & Fleming hose cart.
 The steamer was not replaced until 1884.

 The company moved to a new station at 1118 E. Montgomery Avenue during 1875.
 They would be housed at this location until October 22, 1952 when they moved in with Truck 16 at Belgrade and Huntingdon Streets.
+The Montgomery Avenue building still stands, but has been renovated and is now a private residence.

 Among the items listed on the company’s equipment inventory were two horse boots.
 These were used in the event one of the horses threw a shoe.
 The boot would be placed on the horse until the shoe could be fixed (or a 200 series horse was placed in service).
 I imagine it must have been pretty interesting trying to put one of these on a horse!